-- Contract commercial manufacturers, their sub-contractors or other third parties we rely on, may encounter difficulties in achieving the volume of production needed to satisfy clinical needs or commercial demand, may experience technical issues that impact quality or compliance with applicable and strictly enforced regulations governing the manufacture of pharmaceutical products, and may experience shortages of qualified personnel to adequately staff production operations. - Our contract manufacturers could default on their agreements with us to provide clinical supplies or meet our requirements for commercialization of our products. - The use of alternate manufacturers may be difficult because the number of potential manufacturers that have the necessary governmental licenses to produce narcotic products is limited.
+- Contract commercial manufacturers, their sub-contractors or other third parties we rely on, may encounter difficulties in achieving the volume of production needed to satisfy clinical needs or commercial demand, may experience technical issues that impact quality or compliance with applicable and strictly enforced regulations governing the manufacture of pharmaceutical products, and may experience shortages of qualified personnel to adequately staff production operations. - Our contract manufacturers could default on their agreements with us to provide clinical supplies or meet our requirements for commercialization of our products.

+- For certain of our drug candidates, the use of alternate manufacturers may be difficult because the number of potential manufacturers that have the necessary governmental licenses to produce narcotic products is limited.
 Additionally, the FDA and the DEA must approve any alternative manufacturer of our products before we may use the alternative manufacturer to produce our supplies. - It may be difficult or impossible for us to find a replacement manufacturer on acceptable terms quickly, or at all.
 Our contract manufacturers and vendors may not perform as agreed or may not remain in the contract manufacturing business for the time required to successfully produce, store and distribute our products. - If any contract manufacturer makes improvements in the manufacturing process for our products, we may not own, or may have to share, the intellectual property rights to such innovation.

-We expanded our research and development activities to include development of potential drug candidates for indications other than pain, and we may not be able to successfully develop or commercialize these potential new product candidates.
+We expanded our research and development activities to include development of potential drug candidates for indications other than pain, and we may not be able to successfully develop or commercialize these potential new drug candidates.

-We have expanded our research and development activities to include development of potential drug candidates for indications other than pain, such as oncology and hemophilia.
-We initiated a Phase I clinical trial of our drug candidate in oncology in 2007.
-We have no history of developing oncology or hemophilia drug candidates or manufacturing radiopharmaceuticals.
-We do not know whether any of our planned clinical trials in oncology or hemophilia will result in marketable products.
-We do not anticipate that any additional drug candidates will reach the market for at least several years, if at all.
+We have expanded our research and development activities to include development of potential drug candidates for indications other than pain, such as metastatic melanoma and hemophilia.
+We completed a Phase I clinical trial of our drug candidate in metastatic melanoma in 2008, and plan to initiate another study in such indication.
+We have no history of developing metastatic melanoma or hemophilia drug candidates or manufacturing radiopharmaceuticals.
+We do not know whether any of our planned clinical trials in metastatic melanoma or hemophilia will result in marketable products.
+We do not anticipate that any drug candidates in these areas will reach the market for at least several years, if at all.